 2024 MIP 92% Payout Sales and operating margin were the two performance metrics measured by the MIP for FY 2024.
 Absent delivered sales from the significant backlog in FY 2023 that resulted from heightened demand in prior periods, sales were relatively flat in FY 2024 compared with FY 2023.
 Although FY 2024 company financial performance fell below the target performance goal for sales, it was at the target performance level for the operating margin performance goal due to strong gross margin performance.
 As a result, NEOs received a FY 2024 MIP payout that was below the target payout level, commensurate with the achievement level of the pre-established performance goals.
 2022-2024 LTIP 66% Payout Sales and operating cash flow were two of the performance metrics that were measured for the FY 2022-2024 performance-based share award.
 Over the three-year performance period, our company financial performance on sales exceeded the maximum performance goal for sales in two of the three annual periods and was between the target and maximum performance goals in the remaining annual period.
-Our performance was over the maximum performance goal for operating cash flow in one of the three annual periods but below the target or threshold performance goal in the remaining annual periods.
-Performance against the third metric, rTSR, fell below the threshold performance goal for the cumulative three- year performance period.
+Our performance was over the maximum performance goal in the remaining annual period.
+Our performance was over the maximum performance goal in the remaining annual period.
+Our performance was over the maximum performance goal in the remaining annual period.
+Our performance was over the maximum performance goal in the remaining annual periods.
+Performance against the third metric, rTSR, fell below the threshold performance goal for the cumulative three-year performance period.
 Overall, NEOs received a payout for the FY 2022-2024 performance-based share award that was below the target vesting level, commensurate with the achievement level of the pre-established performance goals.